Radiative generation of metastable minima in a scalar-fermion model: Comments

+Now we can proceed to discuss the implications of the results of the previous Section.
 The fact that the two, classically degenerate, vacua are energetically inequivalent because of quantum corrections, gives this simple model a structure that is richer than expected.
-The vacuum with higher energy, $\phi_0$ in this case, becomes metastable, although it was classically stable.
+The vacuum with higher energy, $\phi=0$ in this case, becomes metastable, although it was classically stable.
 One can accordingly calculate its rate of decay; the appropriate formalism is related to the results of \cite{ejw2} although the physical situation here is different.
-Since the vacuum energy difference is a quantum effect, the result for this vacuum decay rate is extremely small; it is proportional to the exponential of minus the ``bounce'' action, which, in our case, turns out to be of order $1/\lambda^2$.
-It would be interesting, as a problem for further research, to study the evolution of the vacua and the effective potential in a finite temperature and cosmological setting in this or related problems where the breaking or the lack of symmetry play an important role \cite{jean}.
+Since the vacuum energy difference is a quantum effect, the result for this vacuum decay rate is extremely small, being proportional to the exponential of minus the ``bounce'' action.
+In fact, since the system, for certain values of the couplings, may also develop an instability at much larger values of the field, there are additional modes of vacuum decay that can be investigated in the same problem, with a similar manner.
+It would be interesting, therefore, as a problem for further research, to study the evolution of the vacua and the effective potential in a finite temperature and cosmological setting in this or related problems where the breaking or the lack of symmetry play an important role \cite{jean}.

-As a final note I should discuss the possibility of a ``landscape'' of vacua, a large number of which are degenerate, with zero energy at the classical level or even after some quantum corrections have been taken into account.
-Unless they are all related by the same symmetries, it does not seem possible to have zero energy in all of them when higher order quantum effects are considered, and the energy difference between two adjacent vacua, if one literally translates the results obtained here, would be proportional to powers of coupling constants times their distance in field space.
-It is an attractive scenario which states that if the value of the vacuum energy of a particular minimum is fixed by some reason to be zero, the value of the vacuum energy for any nearby minimum will be a highly suppressed and calculable number.
+One may also consider the possibility of a ``landscape'' of vacua, a large number of which are degenerate, with zero energy at the classical level or even after some quantum corrections have been taken into account.
+Unless they are all related by the same symmetries, it does not seem possible to have zero energy in all of them when higher order quantum effects are considered, and the energy difference between two adjacent vacua, if one literally translates the results obtained here, would be related to the relative strength of the various coupling constants times their distance in field space.
+It is an attractive scenario which states that if the value of the vacuum energy of a particular minimum is fixed by some reason to be zero, the value of the vacuum energy for any nearby minimum will be a suppressed and calculable number.